Get-authlib-injector.md

 Using-authlib-injector-on-Minecraft-Server.md

-Getting authlib-injector
+Get authlib-injector

-First, you need to download the latest version of authlib-injector from here.
+First, download the latest authlib-injector from here.

 Vanilla Server / Spigot / Paper / ...

-If you encounter chat message signature issues on MC 1.19+, please read: \:point_right: authlib-injector v1.2.0 Upgrade FAQ #174 \:point_left:
+If you encounter chat-signing issues on MC 1.19+, see: authlib-injector v1.2.0 upgrade FAQ #174

 -javaagent:{path/to/authlib-injector.jar}={https://your-yggdrasil-api-root.com}

-• {https://your-yggdrasil-api-root.com} is the URL of your authentication server.
+• {https://your-yggdrasil-api-root.com} is the authentication server URL.

 java -jar minecraft_server.1.12.2.jar nogui

-• You downloaded the authlib-injector JAR named authlib-injector.jar.
+• The downloaded JAR is authlib-injector.jar.

-• You placed it in the same directory as your server JAR minecraft_server.1.12.2.jar.
+• It is in the same directory as minecraft_server.1.12.2.jar.

-Then your new startup command should be:
+Then the startup command becomes:

 java -javaagent:authlib-injector.jar=https://example.yggdrasil.yushi.moe -jar minecraft_server.1.12.2.jar nogui